DavidWells/serverless-workshop/_instructor/core-concepts/7-using-multiple-stages/README.md

 The serverless framework makes it extremely easy to leverage as many stages as you wish.

-By default, when running `serverless deploy`, the stage is set to `dev`
+By default, when running the `serverless deploy` command the stage is set to `dev`

 However, you can override this value in a number of ways.

-1. Via sls flags
+1. via command line flags

     ```
     sls deploy --stage prod